<BGSOUND SRC="http://www.terriau.org/music/wav/bainalydevanttaportemamou2step.wav">

 The only time that we will distinguish between the different groups will be when we discuss subjects which pertain to one of the groups, e.g., in music, food, language and migration.
 In any event, we are all part of the same family.
 And , while there is alot of variety in our family, there are a few common attributes which we will explore later.

-The Terriot family currently has about fifteen (15) generations in North America and is very large.
+The Terriot family currently has fifteen (15) generations in North America and is very large.
 Most, if not all Terriot's on the North American continent trace their roots to Jehan and Perrine Terriot, the originators or progenitors of the Terriot family in North America.
 It was this courageous couple who first stepped on to the North American continent in the 1630's to begin a new life.

 Has your Theriault family been counted in?
 If not... why not?OUR WEBSITE...
 This website is dedicated to our progenitors, Jehan and Perrine TERRIOT and focuses on their trek to the New World.
 We hope that you will pass this Acadian story on to your children and to the rest of your family.
 As part of our presentation, we also have photo tours of our ancestral village in France... the village of Martaizé and of the surrounding ancient province of Poitou, as well as of old Acadia in present-day Nova Scotia.